 Container-first organizations, teams prioritizing security isolation, enterprises with existing Docker expertise

-Price: Free (open-source)
+Price: Free open-source option available

 5. Lunar.dev MCPX

-Lunar.dev MCPX combines enterprise governance capabilities with accessible pricing, offering reported low-latency performance alongside granular role-based access control at global, service, and tool levels.
-The free tier enables teams to evaluate production-ready governance before committing to enterprise pricing.
+Lunar.dev MCPX combines governance capabilities with accessible pricing, offering reported low-latency performance alongside granular role-based access control at global, service, and tool levels.
+The free tier enables teams to evaluate governance before committing to enterprise pricing.

 Primary Focus